The application for the Eu-Northwest Journalist Fellowship is currently closed.

 Seattle, WA 98195

 The journalist for the fellowship will receive round-trip economy class airfare to Brussels, plus a living allowance of $2,000.
-Travel will be arranged by the EU Center of Excellence and the stay in Brussels must be started by August 31.
+Travel will be arranged by the EU Center of Excellence.
 The staff of the EU Center will provide the award recipient with travel and logistical advice for Brussels, while the EU Delegation in Washington can help arrange meetings with EU officials as requested.

 Upon their return, awardees will be invited to give an informal talk to students at the University of Washington about their time in Brussels, what they learned, and how the experience has influenced their perspective on Europe and European integration.